ugendar07/Shamirs-Secret-Sharing/README.md

 The smart contract is tested using JavaScript tests written with the Truffle testing framework.
 The tests cover various functionalities of the contract, including calculating Y values, generating shares, computing GCD, adding fractions, reducing fractions, and reconstructing the secret.

-To run the tests, make sure you have Truffle installed and configured with a suitable Ethereum network.
-Then, execute the following command: